tableau/TabPy/docs/security.md

 - Execution of ad-hoc Python scripts can be disabled by turning off the /evaluate endpoint.
 To disable /evaluate endpoint, set "TABPY_EVALUATE_ENABLE" to false in config file.
-- The Python module for Tornado needs to be at least version 5.1.1.
-Using an earlier version than this can leave scripts vulnerable to malicious attacks.
+- Always use the most up-to-date version of Python.
+Using earlier versions can leave scripts vulnerable to malicious attacks.